-While in the morning you work in class, afternoons are spent in team work, exercises, business-case analysis, assignments, seminars, complementary courses (such as Italian classes) and other complementary activities (cultural seminars, wine and spirit tasting, etc.).
-Thus, you must consider at least six hours of classroom activity per day, plus several hours of study at home or on campus with your colleagues.
+While in the morning you work in class, afternoons are spent on team work, exercises, business-case analysis, assignments, seminars, complementary courses (such as Italian classes) and other complementary activities (cultural seminars, wine and spirit tasting, etc.).
+Thus, you must consider at least 6 hours of classroom activity per day, plus several hours of study at home or on campus with your colleagues.

-The last part of the master (at least ten weeks, from September to December) has mandatorily to be devoted to one of the following alternatives: internship experience, field project in small groups, personal business project, and will enrich the learning process.
+The last part of the master (at least 10 weeks, from September to December) must be devoted to one of the following alternatives that will enrich your learning process:

 The SDA Bocconi campus is equipped with computers, printing/copy centers, library, databases, and plenty of areas for group and individual study.
 There is Wi-Fi throughout the campus, and our IT department is available to assist you with a variety of IT needs.